Honors Capstone Project

 This thesis examines the impact of Russian organized crime on the national security of the United States.
 It begins by defining why Russian organized crime should be of concern to U.S. policymakers addressing the effects of Russian organized crime on the U.S. economy, national security, and domestic law enforcement.
 The thesis then analyzes the evolution of Russian organized crime from its emergence during the Soviet Union, through its growth during privatization, to its structural transformation in the modern era.
 This analysis establishes the fundamental principles of any potential U.S. policy on Russian organized crime and prompts several policy recommendations for the local, national, and international levels.

 Nelson, Jessica, "Russian Organized Crime and the National Security of the United States" (2005).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 691.

 Creative Commons License